JosephCrispell/JosephCrispell.github.io/_posts/2018-05-04-multi-threading-Java.md

   // Define a run method - this will execute when thread started public void run(){

-    // Complete your task here - using the inputs provided ...
+    // Complete your task here - using the inputs provided into MyThread ...
   }